Positive-Future/positive-future.github.io/content/en/pages/sab.md

       He was director of the "foresight and innovative design" unit at RATP.
 His publications include Aimer le futur (2013) and Homo Mobilis (2016).
   '2':
-    firstname: Célia
-    lastname: Blauel
-    bio: Deputy Mayor of Paris in charge of the Seine, Paris 2030 foresight, and Resilience.
-  '3':
     firstname: Anne
     lastname: Charreyron Perchet
     bio: Urban planner, she is now  an independent consultant after having worked